About the Species

-NOAA Fisheries is tracking all actions that contribute to the recovery of elkhorn coral.
-View an inventory of projects related to implementation of the recovery plan for elkhorn coral (Acropora palmata) and staghorn coral (A. cervicornis).
+Project Implementation Table (MS Excel).
+This table contains an inventory of projects related to implementation of the recovery plan for staghorn coral (Acropora cervicornis) and elkhorn coral (A. palmata).
 The worksheet “Recovery Plan Actions” lists the actions from the recovery plan and their action number.
 The worksheet “Completed” lists all known completed projects that address actions in the recovery plan.
 Projects in progress are listed either in the "Long-term" worksheet for those that are ongoing or in separate worksheets for each action number for projects that will have an end-date.
-Please send updates and additions to this inventory to Alison Moulding (email@example.com), NOAA Fisheries Southeast Regional Office.
+Please send updates and additions to Alison Moulding (email@example.com), NOAA Fisheries Southeast Regional Office.

 Critical Habitat Designation

 Once a species is listed under the ESA, NOAA Fisheries evaluates and identifies whether any areas meet the definition of critical habitat.
 Those areas may be designated as critical habitat through a rule making process.
 The designation of an area as critical habitat does not create a closed area, marine protected area, refuge, wilderness reserve, preservation, or other conservation area; nor does the designation affect land ownership.
 Federal agencies that undertake, fund, or permit activities that may affect these designated critical habitat areas are required to consult with NOAA Fisheries to ensure that their actions do not adversely modify or destroy designated critical habitat.

 For elkhorn corals, facilitating increased successful sexual and asexual reproduction is the key objective to the conservation of these species.
 NOAA Fisheries has designated (73 FR 72210) four critical habitat areas in Florida, Puerto Rico, and the U.S. Virgin Islands to protect substrate of suitable quality and availability to support successful larval settlement and recruitment, and reattachment and recruitment of fragments.

 Working to Enhance Populations